 I encourage you to delve into our website and learn more about what makes FCDS tick.
 Of course, nothing replaces the experience of a personal visit to our school.
-I invite you to spend some time with us on campus to see firsthand the amazing work we do with boys.
+I invite you to spend some time with us to learn about the amazing work we do with boys.
 We would love to meet you and help you envision whether this is the right school for your son to reach his own remarkable potential.

 Head of School